 9. Tres Trapi

 This can hardly be called a beach, as it’s actually a rocky coastline with 3 steps carved out leading to a very small beach in crystal clear waters.
 And although there's not much shade and just a few palapas here, the vibe is good and it’s the best spot for spotting sea turtles near the sea grass!

 10. Boca Catalina

 Drive on a bit further north from Tres Trapi and you will find this beautiful sand beach with more palapas and trees for shade, yet still quiet with a nice atmosphere.
 Also perfect for snorkeling and sea turtle spotting.

 During my visit to Aruba 2 years ago I stayed at the Manchebo Beach Resort, about which you can read more in this top 9 Aruba blog.

 Bordering Eagle Beach this stunning hotel beach also has the whitest sand, an abundance of palapas and beautiful tall palm trees.
 Manchebo Beach is spacious, quiet and also publicly accessible with free parking nearby, as most beaches on the island.

 Get inspired on my Caribbean page for even more foodie hotspots, Instagrammable things to do, and unique accommodations on Aruba or the Dominican Republic, all based on my own experiences.

 I hope this blog was inspiring and useful to help plan your own visit!
 But feel free to let me know here or via social media if you have any more questions.

-Do watch out for my next blog for more Instagram-mable hotspots on Aruba and follow me on social media for daily pics & videos of this Caribbean paradise!
+When you're going to Aruba don't forget to check my Aruba guide + practical map and do follow me on social media for daily pics & videos of this Caribbean paradise!